1

 What qualifications do you need to be a patient advocate?

-To become a cancer patient advocate, relevant qualifications often include a background in healthcare, social work, or counseling, along with strong communication and empathy skills.
+To become a cancer patient advocate, relevant qualifications often include a background in healthcare, social work, or counseling, along with strong communication and advocacy skills.
 Certification programs in patient advocacy or related fields can enhance credibility, and experience working with cancer patients is beneficial.

-How to get hired as a patient advocate?
+Can you make money as a patient advocate?

 What are the key skills and qualifications needed to thrive as a Cancer Patient Advocate, and why are they important?